Do you know a woman who is being abused? A legal rights handbook

 If you are new to Canada, you might be in the middle of an immigration or refugee process.
 This process could be affected if you leave your partner.
 Part 8 has more information about immigration issues.

-If you are Indigenous and living on reserve, it can be difficult getting some family court orders enforced.
+If you are an Indigenous person and living on reserve, it can be difficult to enforce some family court orders.
 This is because different laws can apply on reserve lands.
 Part 9 has more information about issues affecting Indigenous women.
-Part 10 lists legal and community resources for women who have been abused.

 For more information about abuse and family violence, and family law, visit stepstojustice.ca.